University campus in North Dakota

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Software Engineering Degree Programs in North Dakota — Detailed School Profiles
+In-depth Software Engineering program profiles in North Dakota

 At the associate's level, flexibility is the game-changer here—Rasmussen's software engineering program is designed for working adults and career-changers who need classes that fit their schedule, with online and evening options that don't sacrifice depth.
 You'll study current languages and frameworks, work on capstone projects, and graduate career-ready rather than requiring additional training.
 The university has national employer partnerships, which means the certifications and skills you earn carry weight beyond North Dakota.
 Graduates typically move into support analyst roles, junior developer positions, or IT support tracks at companies nationwide, though many choose to stay in-state with regional employers.